AK-Vitae/Java-Practice/src/discretestructures/Propositional Logic.md

 | Contrapositive | ¬q ⇒ ¬p | **if** not q **then** not p | If it is not raining, then I will go to town. |
 | Inverse        | ¬p ⇒ ¬q | **if** not p **then** not q | If I go to town, then it is not raining.      |

+* Always first write statements in if then form
+* Contrapositive will have the same truth values as p ⇒ q

 ## Truth Tables
 * A representation of all the combinations of logical operators can be done through a tool called a "Truth Table" which can tell us the values of the propositions